BorisMichaelRandebrock/InCommunity/README.md

- ah vale cometer los cambios pero ahora Inka hostia Guasch Spotify Noain oye a vale no no no no no# Voting_on_polygon

 # Description
 InComunity is a smart contract-based platform that allows for decentralized decision-making and organization.
 Members can create proposals and vote on them to determine the immediate future.